gx9702/UA-TypeRepository/Core/Part8/DataTypes/EUInformation/readme.md

 <!-- datatype -->
 ## EUInformation
+This structure contains information about the EngineeringUnits.
+Its elements are defined in Table 16.
 <!-- end of description -->
 The fields of the EUInformation DataType are defined in the following table: